MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation

-In contrast to the pretraining stage, where different part-wise tokens are treated equally, we aim to more discriminatively capture the relations among body parts during fine-tuning with text conditions.
+\textbf{Mixture-of-Parts (MoP) Embedding Layer.} In contrast to the pretraining stage, where different part-wise tokens are treated equally, we aim to more discriminatively capture the relations among body parts during fine-tuning with text conditions.
 To this end, our MoP embedding layer is built upon the well-trained VAE codebooks and employs a learnable gate to control the contributions from different parts.
-For instance, since numerous signs are produced with a single hand \cite{battison1978lexical,forte2023reconstructing}, it would be beneficial for the model to assign distinct weights to each hand.
+For instance, since numerous signs are produced with a single hand \cite{battison1978lexical,forte2023reconstructing}, it would be beneficial to assign distinct weights to each hand.